Matthew-Otto/tiny-riscv/README.md

 ~12.75x higher performance with only 2.163x larger area.

-\* This value is an estimate produced by dividing tiny-riscv IPC by 32.
-This is a very conservative estimate.
+\* This value is an estimate produced in part with 3rd party measurements of SERV performance.
+This is a conservative estimate.
 SERV IPC is lower in practice.

 ## Tools / Dependencies:
 #### RTL simulation: